wbattles/waiconv/charts/waichat/README.md

-# waichat Helm Chart
+# waiconv Helm Chart

-This Helm chart deploys the waichat Counter application with Redis on Kubernetes.
+This Helm chart deploys the waiconv Counter application with Redis on Kubernetes.

 ## Prerequisites